 Other Duke people featured in the series include:

 - Assistant Professor Robyn Meeks

 - Professor Subhrendu Pattanayak

 - Joseph Sherlock, Senior Behavioral Researcher, Center for Advanced Hindsight

 Ways & Means is a production of the Sanford School of Public Policy, produced by Carol Jackson, digital strategist, Alison Jones of the Duke Office of News and Communication, and Karen Kemp, Sanford assistant dean for communication.
-It is hosted by Emily Hanford, senior correspondent for APM Reports, with more than two decades of experience as a reporter, producer, editor and program host.
+It is hosted by Emily Hanford, senior correspondent for APM Reports.

 Find Ways & Means on Apple Podcasts, NPR One, Spotify, Stitcher, Google Play or at https//waysandmeansshow.org.